An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Detecting and fixing bugs are among the main maintenance activities in the software life cycle.
-However, among many bugs that potentially exist in the code the high severity ones are in great interest for the developers since their consequences are the most.
-Unfortunately, most existing studies in defect detection take all bugs the same and ignore their severity.
-In this paper, we studied 10 source code metrics and two static analysis tools, as common methods for predicting buggy code, to find their capability in estimating the bugs' severity levels.
-Our quantitative and qualitative studies on Defects4J and Bugs.jar datasets containing 3,358 buggy methods from 19 projects of Java open-source projects, showed that code metrics are good indicators of buggyness (Line of Code, Maintainable Index, Fan-out, and Effort are the best metrics), but neither code metrics nor static analysis tools are significant estimators of bugs severity.
-We found that there is no relationship between the code complexity and bug severity, and static analysis tools miss many bugs due to the lack of complex defined patterns.
+In this paper, we studied 10 source code metrics and two static analysis tools to understand and distinguish buggy code and to find their capability in estimating the bugs' severity levels.
+Our quantitative and qualitative studies on the Defects4J and Bugs.jar datasets---containing 3,358 buggy methods from 19 Java open-source projects---showed that code metrics are good indicators of buggyness, but neither code metrics nor static analysis tools are significant estimators of bug severity.
+We found that there is no relationship between the code complexity and bug severity, and static analysis tools miss many bugs due to the lack of specialized patterns.
+Manual inspection of severe bugs reveals that some bug types (e.g., integration, and security bugs) are often more severe than others (e.g., edge/boundary, and specification bugs).

-Manual inspection of severe bugs reveals that the Security and Edge/Boundary bug types have high and low severity in most cases, respectively.
-Finally, we showed that code metrics and static analysis tools leveraged different characteristics of the code, so they can be complementary to predict the bug severity.

 Potential future directions of this research are studying the power of dynamic analysis and testing in estimating bug severity.
-In addition, one can use the findings of this study regarding static analysis tools limitations and try to enrich their rule sets to better identify severe bugs.
+In addition, one can use the findings of this study regarding static analysis tools' limitations and try to enrich their rule sets to better identify severe bugs.
+It is also promising to combine static analysis and code metrics for better severity prediction.
+Lastly, the advances in large language models can be leveraged to estimate the severity of a bug based on the pre-trained models on very large datasets of code bases and further fine-tune them on smaller datasets containing severity keywords in the fixes.